RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/4-Workflow/Service Tasks/interrupting-boundary-timer/interrupting-boundary-timer.md

 ## Completes

 When hangfire posts back for job that is related to the timer.
-Should cause the below knockons.
+Should cause the below knock-on effects

 1. The timer's state changes to completed
 2. Any activity attached to the timer is set to discarded